semaphoreP/codeastro/Day3/tutorial_doc/README.md

 processes your code.

-First, we'll need to tell Sphinx where to find your python files by defining the path at the top of the file.
-You can think of this as being similar to the PYTHONPATH environment variable that python uses to run your own python codes.
+First, we'll need to tell Sphinx where to find your python files by defining the path.
+You can think of this as being similar to the PYTHONPATH environment variable that python uses to run the python files you create.

 If your `conf.py` file has a ``Path setup'' section, then uncomment the following lines: